What is Investor Junkie All About?

-It’s about helping you.
-Helping you become a better investor and entrepreneur.
+It’s about helping you become a better investor and entrepreneur.

 This site is not about some “get rich quick” method.
 It’s about slowly making money work for you creating multiple streams of income that are passive, and active: stocks, bonds, real estate, businesses, and alternative investments not often discussed.
 You won’t see Suze Orman or Dave Ramsey discussing many of these topics.

 Who We Are and Why We’re Qualified to Write